niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

     rendered_content = {}

 Now, let's define the content of our input file.
 This content is stored in the ``render_vars`` dictionary, where each key corresponds to one of our Jinja variables.
-This dictionary is the key part of the rendering function as it makes a direct link between the Jinja templates and the various information needed to fill it:
+This dictionary is the key part of the rendering function as it makes a direct link between the Jinja templates and the various information needed to fill it.

 .. code-block:: python